Apress/absolute-beginners-guide-python/errata.md

 ***

-On **page 114** [super() function allows access to parent properties]:
+On **page 114** [super() function allows access to parent methods]:

-Line should be:  if you want to allow the child class access to the properties defined in the parent class use super().
-M
+When defining your child classes, you might need to access methods defined in the parent.
+To do this, use the super() function.
+The super() function allows us to refer to the parent class explicitly.

 ***